 The cyclic plate load test has generally involved large scale laboratory experiments on reinforced and unreinforced pavement sections (Al-Qadi et al. 1994, Cancelli et al. 1996, Haas et al. 1988, Miura et al. 1990, Perkins 1999).
-The test setup designed by Perkins (1999) consisted of a 2 m wide and 1.5 m high reinforced concrete tank (Figure 17).
-The model pavement section was constructed with a geosynthetic at the interface of the base course and subgrade layers.
+The test setup designed by Perkins (1999) consisted of a 2 m wide and 1.5 m high reinforced concrete tank (Figure 9).
+The model pavement section was constructed geosynthetic at the interface of the base course and subgrade layers.
 The load was applied by a pneumatic actuator in the form of a trapezoidal wave pulse, which generated a maximum surface pressure of 550 kPa on the pavement.
 The force and displacement responses were measured using a load cell and eight surface LVDTs.
 TBRs ranging from 1 to 70 and BCRs ranging from 20% to 50% were obtained using cyclic plate load tests in sections involving geotextile and geogrid reinforcements (Hsieh and Mao 2005).
 These tests were reported to have successfully demonstrated the effect of soil confinement and dynamic loading.
 However, facilities in which cyclic plate loading can be conducted are not readily available, thus restricting the application of this test to research studies.
 In addition, the cyclic plate loading test was considered to have important drawbacks associated with the testing procedures, time demands, and appropriate simulation of rolling wheel loads (Han et al. 2008).

-Figure 17: Cyclic plate load test (Perkins 1999)
+Figure 9: Cyclic plate load test (Perkins 1999)

-The cyclic triaxial test (Figure 18) has been used to measure the ability of soils to develop shear stresses induced by cyclic loading (ASTM D5311 2004).
-The resilient modulus, M_r , of the soil aggregates computed using this test has been specifically used as input in the M-E design (NCHRP 2000).
+The cyclic triaxial test has been used to measure the ability of soils to develop shear stresses induced by cyclic loading (ASTM D5311 2004).
+The resilient modulus, $M_r$ , of the soil aggregates computed using this test has been specifically used as input in the M-E design (NCHRP 2000).
 This test was modified by Perkins et al. (2004) to quantify the change in resilient modulus and permanent deformation behavior due to the addition of geosynthetics to the aggregate layer of pavements.
 The results from cyclic triaxial tests indicate that the use of reinforcements does not affect the resilient modulus of the aggregates, although it reduces significantly the pavement permanent deformations.
-Also, reinforcements were observed to increase the stiffness of the aggregate in zones above and below the geosynthetic (the thickness of these zones was observed to be similar to the specimen radius, or 150 mm).
-However, relatively poor repeatability of the test results was achieved, making it difficult to quantify differences in the performance expected from the different geogrid products.
-Also, an appreciable permanent deformation was not observed until reaching mobilized friction values of approximately 30°.

-Cyclic pullout tests were conducted by Cuelho and Perkins (2005) by modifying the standard pullout test (ASTM D6706) to resemble the loading protocol used in a cyclic triaxial test (Figure 19).
+Cyclic pullout tests were conducted by Cuelho and Perkins (2005) by modifying the standard pullout test (ASTM D6706) to resemble the loading protocol used in a cyclic triaxial test.
 Cyclic shear load cycles (ranging from 100 to 300) were applied at different confinement level beginning with a seating load of 51 kPa until pullout failure was reached.
-Based on the test results, a parameter known as geosynthetic-soil resilient interface shear stiffness (G_i) was defined to describe the reinforcement-aggregate interaction under cyclic loads.
+Based on the test results, a parameter known as geosynthetic-soil resilient interface shear stiffness (Gi) was defined to describe the reinforcementaggregate interaction under cyclic loads.
 This parameter is defined as: